charbatt/Weekly-Motivation-collaboration-Bot-for-Teams/README.md

 # Weekly-Motivation-collaboration-Bot-for-Teams-Slack
 Provides weekly scheduled motivational updates tailored for Teams including a GIF

-A PowerShell script that promotes team collaboration and morale by sharing daily motivational messages and GIFs in Microsoft Teams.
+This is a PowerShell script that promotes team collaboration and morale by sharing daily motivational messages and GIFs in Microsoft Teams.
 The bot dynamically calculates the countdown to Friday and posts weekday-specific motivational content to keep your team engaged and inspired.

 **Features**